Baader Bank Analysts Give NORMA Group (ETR:NOEJ) a €50.00 Price Target

-Baader Bank set a €50.00 ($58.82) price objective on NORMA Group (ETR:NOEJ) in a research report report published on Tuesday morning, Borsen Zeitung reports.
+Baader Bank set a €50.00 ($58.82) price target on NORMA Group (ETR:NOEJ) in a research note released on Wednesday morning, Borsen Zeitung reports.

 NORMA Group SE, together with its subsidiaries, manufactures and sells engineered joining technology solutions in Europe, the Middle East, Africa, the Americas, and the Asia-Pacific.
 The company provides quick connectors, hose clamps, retaining clamps, and pipe couplings.
 Its products are used in cooling system, air intake and induction, water management, aviation, marine, construction, off-road, pharma and biotech, and road applications.